jamesgrace-cloudinary/delete_all_derivatives_for_named_transformation/README.md

     - **API Secret** value from the account's Cloudinary Dashboard > Account Details.

   - `NAMED_TRANSFORMATION = ''`
-    - Named Transformation value from the account's Transformation > Named Transformations.
+    - Displayed **Named Transformation** value from the account's Transformation > Named Transformations.

-:warning: Note that this script will delete all of the derivatives for a specified Named Transformation.
-Pkease be certain that you have a clear understandong of this script's functionality prior to executing within a production envirnoment.
+:warning: Note that **this script will delete all of the derivatives for a specified Named Transformation!** Pkease be certain that you have a clear understanding of this script's functionality prior to executing against a production Cloudinary sub-account.